parthiv-dev/decentralised-trading-platform/README.md

 The [TradingPlatform.sol](contracts\TradingPlatform.sol) is as the name says a contract for the trading platform. tokens can be listed for fixed-price sales and auctions.
 Consequently, other users can buy and bid respectively.
 Additionally, users are able to securely withdraw their earned funds which they have earned by (re-)selling NFT tokens) to their wallet.

 We have implemented **best practices for security** by making use of existing OpenZeppelin contracts:
-- [IERC721Receiver](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721Receiver): to prevent tokens from becoming forever locked in contracts and support safe transfer of tokens from buyer to seller.
+- [IERC721Receiver](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721Receiver): To prevent tokens from becoming forever locked in contracts and support safe transfer of tokens from buyer to seller.
-- [IERC721](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721): A required interface of an ERC721 compliant contract.
+- [IERC721](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721): A required interface of an [ERC271 compliant contract](https://docs.openzeppelin.com/contracts/4.x/erc721).
-- ReentrancyGuard
+- [ReentrancyGuard](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard): To Protects functions marked `nonReentrant` against reentrancy attacks.
 - [ERC721Pausable](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721Pausable): To allow privileged accounts to pause the functionality marked as `whenNotPaused`.
 This is useful for emergency response when facing security issues.
 - `Ownable`: To enable the contract owner of [TradingPlatform.sol](contracts\TradingPlatform.sol) to mint pokemon token i.e. authorize a single account for all privileged actions.

-> **Difference bettween ERC721 & IERC721**: [ERC271 contract](https://docs.openzeppelin.com/contracts/4.x/erc721) is the actual implementation standard for non-fungible tokens (NFTs), defining the rules and functions a smart contract must implement.
+> **Difference bettween ERC721 & IERC721**: [ERC271](https://docs.openzeppelin.com/contracts/4.x/erc721) is the actual implementation standard for non-fungible tokens (NFTs), defining the rules and functions a smart contract must implement.
 [IERC721](https://docs.openzeppelin.com/contracts/3.x/api/token/erc721#IERC721), on the other hand, is the interface that specifies the functions and events expected to be present in a contract adhering to the ERC721 standard

 ### Interaction between PokemonCard & TradingPlatform